joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-08-28-JS-robot-tug-of-war.md

 ---
 layout: post
 published: true
-title: Robot Tug of War
+title: Robot tug of war
 date: 2021/09/01
 tags: recursion jane-street
+subtitle: Where should the rope start to make robot tug of war fair?
+source: jane-street
+theme: game-theory
 ---

 >**Question**: The Robot Weightlifting World Championship was such a huge success that the organizers have hired you to help design its sequel: a Robot Tug-of-War Competition!